 Quick Fact

-Friedrich Miescher discovered DNA in 1869, although scientists did not understand DNA was the until 1943.
+Friedrich Miescher discovered DNA in 1869, although scientists did not understand DNA was the genetic material in cells until 1943.
 Prior to that time, it was widely believed that proteins stored genetic information.

 Final thoughts